Photography and ultralight backpacking don’t exactly go well together.

 Shot with the Fujifilm 10-24mm f4.
 Grand Canyon of the Tuolumne, Yosemite National Park

-Thoughts on Switching Camera Systems
+Switching Camera Systems

 Switching camera systems is quite a hassle since it means buying everything from scratch.